Christian Hefenbrock

-Christian Hefenbrock born (15 May 1985 in Kyritz, Germany) is a German former international motorcycle speedway rider.
+Christian Hefenbrock (born 15 May 1985 in Kyritz, Germany) is a German former international motorcycle speedway rider.
 He earned 10 international caps for the German national speedway team.

 Career

-He first rode in the United Kingdom for the Wolverhampton Wolves in the Elite League in 2006.
+Hefenbrock first rode in the United Kingdom for the Wolverhampton Wolves in the Elite League in 2006.
 It was in 2006 that he became the German champion after winning the German Individual Speedway Championship.